multiversx/mx-docs/docs/validators/node-upgrades.md

 Since the height of the first block in an epoch isn't deterministic (due to possible roll-backs), the Network Height where a feature becomes effective cannot be calculated.

-However, the time when a new feature of a bugfix becomes effective is deterministic, as epochs have fixed lengths in rounds.
+However, the time when a new feature of a bugfix becomes effective can be calculated, as epochs have fixed lengths in rounds.
 Currently, Elrond Mainnet has epochs of `14,400` rounds and a round is `6 sec`.
 This results in a `24h` epoch.
+However, there can delays of a few rounds, due to roll-backs.

 ### *Activation epoch example*